 Crawford had a couple of wonderful writing years: she was awarded a North Carolina Arts Award in fiction by the N.C.
 Arts Council, and won full fellowships to the Montana Artists Refuge (where she was an October Writer-in-Residence) and the Vermont Studio Center.
 An essay she’d written while in Montana, “Deep Breathing Under Big Sky,” earned a literary award in the Santa Fe Writer’s Project Literary Awards Program, judged by Pulitzer Prize-winning author Robert Olen Butler.
 Her novel, then entitled Keowee, made it to the Quarter-Finalist Round of the 2011 Amazon Breakthrough Novel Contest.

-She currently lives in Brevard, North Carolina with her husband Stuart, her daughter Wylie, and her loyal trail partner, Scout (the same puppy from the sea island, now a bit gray about the muzzle).
+She currently lives in Brevard, North Carolina with her husband, her young daughters, and her loyal trail partner, Scout (the same puppy from the sea island, now a bit gray about the muzzle).
 She teaches composition, literature, and Cherokee history courses at Brevard College.
 Just for kicks, she’s decided to return to graduate school for a MFA in Writing at the Vermont College of Fine Arts.
 In an attempt to be a fully functioning writer-teacher-wife-mother-daughter-sister-friend-healthy-kind-human-being, she channels Wonder Woman, Katharine Hepburn, Abigail Adams, and her grandmothers.

 Crawford’s debut novel, Keowee Valley, is an historical adventure and romance set in the Revolutionary-era Carolinas and in the Cherokee country.
 Available anywhere books are sold.